deadlyvipers/dojo_rules/introduction.md

-I am here to teach people about GitHub
+I'm here to teach some fools about GitHub!
+Some of skills indclude
+* HTML
+&
+* CSS
 My favorite CodeSchool path was HTML & CSS